mguenther/axon-todo-list-example/README.md

 ## License

-This work is released under the terms of the MIT license.
+This work is released under the terms of the Apache 2.0 license.